henryhyu/claude-code-agents-hooks-documentation/TEST_RESULTS.md

 ## Summary

-Successfully implemented comprehensive testing for the Anthropic Style GitHub Page project.
+Successfully implemented comprehensive testing for the Claude Code Agents Hooks Documentation Guide project.
 All tests are now running and passing with proper coverage of core functionality.

 ## Test Results